larissa/vim-configs/README.md

-# vim-configs
+# (N)Vim configuration

-This repo is used to manage my vim configuration.
-This setup is heavily based on akitaonrails' vimfiles.
+This repository is used to manage my own personal (neo)vim configuration.
+If you're using vim, this setup should still work`*`, but the install script installs neovim by default.

+`*` take a look at the coc.nvim plugin page for vim instructions

 ## plugins
 * [ag-vim] (https://github.com/rking/ag.vim)